Follow the North Atlantic coastline from Reykjavík into the south coast wonderland and become a Northern Light Hunter.

 We will stop at Sólheimajökull Glacier, on our way to Reynisfjara Black Sand Beach.
 There the powerful Atlantic waves crash on the black sands.
-You will see the jagged basalt sea stacks and the huge basalt-column cave, who are a sight to simply take your breath away.
+You will see the jagged basalt sea stacks and the huge basalt-column cave, which are a sight to simply take your breath away.

 A result of powerful solar storms, the Northern Lights need clear winter skies to be visible.
-Rest assured, our expert operational team has decades of experience analysing weather patterns.
-We carefully review on a daily basis the cloud forecast and the Northern Lights forecast.
+Rest assured, our expert operational team has decades of experience analyzing weather patterns.
+We carefully review daily the cloud forecast and the Northern Lights forecast.
 We never set off unless we think we have a good chance of spotting them, meaning we have a high success rate.

 Every one of our Northern Lights tours is guided by one of our specially trained Northern Lights guides, who are both knowledgeable and helpful and will even offer tips on how to take photos of this wonderful natural phenomenon.
-To look for the Auroras you need to be outdoors in the Icelandic winter and so you definitely need to dress warmly.
-However, if you didn’t bring a warm coat, no worries since we are the only operator to offer ultra warm “Aurora Jackets” for rent on our tours.
+To look for the Auroras you need to be outdoors in the Icelandic winter and so you need to dress warmly.
+However, if you didn’t bring a warm coat, no worries since we are the only operator to offer ultra-warm “Aurora Jackets” for rent on our tours.